edbrisley/run-dic/readme.md

 Current functionality:

-- local 2D solver (lucas-kanade) which utilises the state-of-the art inverse-compositional gauss-newton optimization scheme (ICGN)
+- local 2D solver (lucas-kanade) which utilises the inverse-compositional gauss-newton optimization scheme (ICGN)
 - global 2D solver (finite element based) which utilises the modified Gauss-Newton minimization scheme, with Tikhonov regularization (global folder)
 - strain computation via a virtual strain gauge (VSG)
 - depth estimation using stereo-DIC (2 cameras), currently using the default openCV triangulation function, but the SVD and optimal approaches are also available